Bishalsarang/Project-Management-API/README.md

   - User has many projects and Project has many user => Many to Many
   - Project can have multiple task and Task belongs to a project => One to many
   - User can have multiple task and task can be tagged to multiple users => Many to Many
+  - Task has multiple comments and comment belong to a task => One to Many

 ## Reminder

 - Update schema for members by adding is_manager field and for tags by adding is_assigned field
+- Update schema for user by adding is_deleted column

 ## TODOS